How I changed my my health & my outlook at midlife

 I began working with a trainer at my local gym.
 Alecia was amazing.
 She helped me to understand the types of exercise that midlife women most benefit from.

 My new priorities were to increase my strength by building muscle (we lose muscle as we age) and to improve my flexibility.
-When it came to cardiovascular exercise, Alecia advised that I only needed 20-30 minutes of cardio, three times a week.
-Less was more, in this case.
+When it came to cardiovascular exercise, Alecia advised that I needed 25-30 minutes of vigorous cardio, three times a week.
+The guideline for midlife women, according to Dr. Jen Gunter, author of the The Menopause Manifesto is a minimum of 150 minutes of moderate exercise or 75 minutes of vigorous activity a week.

 Strength Training and Functional Movement for Midlife Women